Website – https://discgolffanatic.com/

 How many hole-in-ones/ACES have I thrown?

 I think I have over 60 hole-in-ones so far, got over 20 in 2020 alone.
-I’ve thrown many aces at local weeklies and practise rounds, but not yet on a PDGA sanctioned event, but I am confident it’s just a matter of time til it happens.
+I’ve thrown many aces at local weeklies and practice rounds, but not yet on a PDGA sanctioned event, but I am confident it’s just a matter of time til it happens.

 My longest ACE stands at 377 feet (115 meters) and I got a hefty 205 euros for that, I threw a Latitude 64 Opto Recoil using forehand.

 The most money I’ve gotten from an ACE was 250 euros at Kurna disc golf course, where I managed to skip-ACE the 7th hole using my forehand.

 I’ve also thrown an ACE on a PAR4.
 Even though the hole was only 325′ (99m), it was played as a PAR4 and I managed to ACE it.
 Meaning I got an ALBATROSS!
 Aceatross?
 Acebatross?!?

 In addition, I will never forget my first hole-in-one in 2018 at Maarjamäe disc golf course, on a pretty short 50 meters (164 feet) PAR3 and that pure happiness feeling going through my body.